Create & Manage Inspections

 • Schedule an inspection using the calendar.
 This method is used when the inspection is being scheduled in advance

 2. The calendar will open in a pop-up window.
 This window lists all inspectors for that location.
-It also shows inspections already scheduled for the current dateCalendar pop up.
+It also shows inspections already scheduled for the current dateA schedule for inspectors with various assignments listed.

 Note